Using the Mobile device monitoring dashboard

 Key visualizations:

-• High discharge rate: Devices losing charge faster than 15% per hour.
-This could be due to heavy app usage or aging batteries.
+• High discharge rate: Devices losing charge faster than 15% or more per hour, often caused by background applications, intensive usage, or declining battery performance.

-• High cycle count: Devices charged more than 450 times.
-High cycle count correlates with declining battery endurance.
+• High cycle count: Devices that have been charged more than 450 times.
+High cycle counts are linked to battery aging and reduced endurance.

-• High or low temperature: Devices operating above 40 °C or at or below 10 °C, which may lead to performance issues or premature failure.
+• High or low temperature: Devices operating above 40 °C (risk of overheating, throttling, or long-term wear) or at or below 10 °C (slower charging, inaccurate readings, or sudden shutdowns).

-• Shutdown risk: Devices with low battery level and high discharge rate, indicating likelihood of unplanned shutdowns.
+• Shutdown risk: Devices that combine low battery level with high discharge rate, making them more likely to shut down unexpectedly.

 Drill down